jpham4735/BIMM143_github/README.md

 # BIMM143_github
-My classwork from BIMM 143 Spring 2025
+My classwork from BIMM 143 Spring 2025 at UCSD